splunk/splunk-sdk-python/examples/twitted/README.md

 to Splunk for indexing.

-Once the input script is up and running, you can start exploring the data using Splunk or or the splunk CLI or any of the SDK command line tools.
+Once the input script is up and running, you can start exploring the data using Splunk or the splunk CLI or any of the SDK command line tools.